Alex-CodeLab/passwordmanager/README.md

 # passwordmanager
 ##### minimalist commandline passwordmanager

-Passwords are generated/derived using a 32 character masterkey (Make shure to change it!).
+Passwords are generated/derived using a 32 character masterkey (Make sure to change it!).

 Store the masterkey in a save place, so passwords can be re-generated if needed.